Today, I have another great article for you. It is from the Garage Warrior, Tyler. It’s Why you MUST use Progressions. Enjoy the article.

 Rick Kaselj, MS

 Whether you are a man or woman, young or old, you need to use progressions in your workouts.
 Even if you are a trainer, you need to use these with your clients to accelerate their results.
-They help you build muscle, tone up and burn fat, all at the same time because you are essentially challenging the movement pattern, so you recruit more muscle fibers, recruit more coordination, and force your body to adapt and change.
+They help you build muscle, tone up and burn fat, all simultaneously because you are challenging the movement pattern, so you recruit more muscle fibers, coordinate more and force your body to adapt and change.

 Why You MUST Use Progressions